 Evaluation of scholarly/creative activities occurs in the faculty member's evaluation and throughout the tenure and promotion process.
 The process of scholarly/creative activity is understood as the production and formal communication of original creative, scholarly work, and, while the definitions of "scholarly" and "creative" may differ across academic disciplines, the process is understood as supporting the University's strategic goals.
 The University recognizes a broad spectrum of activities in the area of scholarly/creative activity due to the diversity and uniqueness of academic fields.
 The nature of scholarly/creative activity varies widely among different academic disciplines, but generally refers to the discovery, evaluation, and synthesis of information, the application of specialized knowledge to the solution of problems, and artistic activity.
-Generally, the activities recognized as scholarly/creative activity can be found in departmental plans.
+Generally, the activities recognized as scholarly/creative activities vary by, and are defined within, each academic discipline.
+Descriptions of what is recognized as scholarly/creative activity can be found in departmental plans.
 To qualify as a scholarly/creative activity, a work must produce outcomes that are disseminated and subjected to critical peer review or evaluation by the scholarly community, and those outcomes should serve the growth of knowledge in a field or be of significant practical use.